TZstatsADS/Fall2017-project5-grp8/README.md

 	+  Use what remains as a black-box function transforming images into derived feature vectors, and finally fit a new classifier on the derived feature vectors
 	+  Evaluate the performance of the fine-tuned model and get 90.4% of accuracy in validation set

-	In addition, we integrate CNN trained on tensorflow into iOS App in order to identify the dog breed effectively and conventiently, the App is called *Dog Breed!*
+	In addition, we integrate CNN trained on tensorflow into iOS App in order to identify the dog breed effectively and conventiently, the App is called *Dog Breeds!*. *Dog Breeds!* can also lead you to Wikipedia introduction of the recognized dog which saves your time to get familiar with those cuties.